Anthos clusters on VMware (GKE on-prem) user clusters created using

 configured to work with the Anthos On-Prem API, which is the

 Google Cloud-hosted API that gets enabled automatically when you create user

-manage user clusters created using
+lifecycle of user clusters that were created using

-gkectl, you need to configure the cluster
+gkectl, you need to

 gkectl enroll cluster command.

 The user cluster must meet the following requirements:

 - Registered with a fleet, which is done automatically when the cluster is created as of version 1.8.

 If your organization has set up an allowlist that lets traffic from Google APIs and other addresses pass through your proxy server, add the following to the allowlist: